HareeshwarKarthikeyan/Disjoint-Sets/README.md

 # Disjoint-Sets
 Implementation of Disjoint Sets using Linked List in Java

+## What are Disjoint Sets?
+If there are no elements common between two sets then the two sets are said to be disjoint.
+A collection of more than two sets is called disjoint if any two distinct sets of the collection is disjoint.
+Two sets A and B are said to be disjoint if
+> A ⋂ B = ϕ

 ## Sample Representation
 Consider the following representation of two sets